 Start with the things you yourself have sovereignty over.
 In professional circles, this is called owned media.
 Make sure, for example, that your content is placed prominently on your own website and can be found easily.
 You may have followed the advice of many experts and created a newsletter distribution list.
 This is, of course, also something you can use to distribute your content.

-If you're realizing now that you have few or no channels and platforms of your own, remember it's never too late to start building them.
-Do make sure first, however, that you and your team have the necessary resources available.
-You can find tips on working with specific platforms in our section on Online Marketing.
+If you now realize that you hardly or not at all have your own platforms and channels: It's never too late to build them up.
+However, check in advance whether you and your team have the necessary resources for this.
+You can find tips on working with concrete platforms in our section on online marketing.

 Content distribution via social media

 For many companies, social media channels will be another important tool.
 Here you should make sure your content is known and shared - and not just once.
 Don't forget that on platforms like Facebook, LinkedIn, and Twitter, algorithms always stand between you and your audience.
 That's why it's important to make people aware of your content multiple times.

 This doesn't mean you should post the same thing over and over again like a robot.
 Ideally, each reposting should have a new perspective, a new piece of information, or a new approach.
 Experiment with the content of the posts and also with the times and days of the week you publish them.
 But don't overdo it, for example, and post your content more than once on the same day.
 Some platforms like Facebook will penalize you if you try to push the same link over and over again.
 Both patience and creativity are called for here.

 In general, content distribution is a long-term activity.
 Assume that you'll be promoting your content for weeks and months on end.
 If your topic isn't current for very long, you must either update your content regularly and then re-promote it or make sure it gets the full attention on the very first day.